guardi-dev/guardi-cli/README.md

 This library provide development utility for understand what exactly doing AI written service.

-In main case we need e2e tests, then we need guardi DNS We strictly check that service use only allowed hosts and block other.
+In main case we need e2e tests, then we need guardi DNS.

+We strictly check that service use only allowed hosts and block other.

-Also this DNS can be directly runned inside production container
+Also this DNS can be directly runned inside production container.

 # examples
 `guardi-cli curl http://google.com --allow google.com`